Nokia Pure: Usage

 The font was first introduced on 28 March 2011.
 It replaced the Nokia Sans font, which was designed by Erik Spiekermann and used since 2002.
 The first notable appearance of Nokia Pure was on the N9 smartphone.
 A Nokia Pure version of the Connecting People slogan was briefly used in 2011.

 Pure was used to advertise the flagship Lumia series, but it was not present on the software because the devices ran Windows Phone which uses Microsoft's Segoe font.
 On Symbian smartphones, Pure was available in software updates in 2011, however Nokia Sans was still the default font even with the Anna and Belle updates the next year.
-Nokia Sans also continued to be used for Series 40 devices until the platform's last device release in 2013.
+Nokia Sans also continued to be used for Series 40 and Series 30 devices until 2015.

 Nokia Pure is also used by Microsoft Mobile and its successor HMD Global in the software of their Nokia-branded feature phones, including Series 30+ and the former Nokia X and Asha software platforms.